jaredLunde/railway-image-service/web/README.md

 - [pages/\[size\]/\[...path\].ts](pages/%5Bsize%5D/%5B...path%5D.ts) - An endpoint that resizes images on the fly
 - [pages/upload/\[...path\].ts](pages/upload/%5B...path%5D.ts) - An endpoint that allows users to upload images with signed URLs
 - [components/Uploader.tsx](components/Uploader.tsx) - A React component that allows users to upload images
+- [pages/index.astro](pages/index.astro) - The gallery page which demonstrates generating image URLs with the image URL builder in an Astro component